Hence07/astroMood/README.md

-# astrofood application
+# astroMood application

-Application using astrological and restaurant APIs to give users advantageous/fortuitous food options.
+Application using astrological and sentiment API's to respond to user's situation and improve their mood.

+#prudence
+- astrology API

+#yong
+- local storage

+#jalia
+- sentiment API